Athithyan24/cometchat-app-react/README.md

 # Job Application Submission

-Thank you for reviewing this submission.
+Hi Sir/Mam, I'm Athithyan, Thank you for reviewing this submission.
 Below is an overview of the project, along with helpful links and a section for video demonstrations.

 ---